• Skip to primary navigation

 Eggplant & Zucchini Parmigiana Ingredients

-For this entire dish, you only need 9 ingredients (10 if you count salt) which makes it a really easy meal to plan for and also cost-effective (especially during the summer months when zucchini and eggplant are in season).
+For this entire dish, you only need 9 ingredients (10 if you count salt), which makes it a really easy meal to plan for and also cost-effective (especially during the summer months when tomatoes, zucchini and eggplant are in season).

-• fresh Italian tomatoes (sub jarred tomato passata)
+• garden fresh Italian tomatoes (substitute jarred tomato passata)

 • extra virgin olive oil